Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Numerical examples

 \subsection{Homogeneous medium in different regime}

 We consider the computational domain $[-1,1]^2$ with no absorption, $\sigma_s(x,y)=0.1,1,10,100$ and zero inflow boundary conditions.
 An isotropic Gaussian source $G(x,y)=\exp(-100(x^2+y^2))$ is imposed.
-We perform a refinement study using a $16L\times 16L$ rectangular mesh in the physical space and the CL($8L,4L$) quadrature in the angular space for $L=2,3,4,5$.
-For comparison, the reference scalar flux obtained by the full-rank SI-DSA with the resolution corresponding to $L=5$ is presented in Fig. \ref{fig:homo} on a logarithmic scale.
+We perform a refinement study using a $16L\times 16L$ rectangular mesh in the physical space and the CL($8L,4L$) quadrature in the angular space for $L=2,3,4,5$. \review{We compare the 1D profile of the full-rank and low-rank solutions along $y=0$ with $L=5$} in Fig. \ref{fig:homo}, and they visually match each other well.

 The main goal of this example is to investigate the influence of $\sigma_s$ and the mesh resolution on our low-rank SI-DSA.
 The results are summarized in Tab. \ref{tab:homo}.
 Main observations are as follows.